2018 high school holiday tournament scoreboard

 Game 22: Mountain Top 68, Westlake Christian 63 (seventh-place game)

-Game 27: Preparing Courageous Homeschool vs. Arthur Okaw Christian, 3 p.m. (third-place game)
+Game 27: Arthur Okaw Christian 2, Preparing Courageous Homeschool 0 (third-place game)

-Game 28: Homeschool Resource Center vs. Defender Ministries Homeschool, 4:30 p.m. (championship game)
+Game 28: Homeschool Resource Center 58, Defender Ministries Homeschool 54 (championship game)

 Sunday, Dec.
 30